syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% endtabs %}
 ## TesseractBinaries paths and Tesseract language data

-Starting with v21.2.x, TesseractBinaries and Tesseract language data do not have any reference paths added.
-However, if you need to refer TesseractBinaries and Tessdata paths manually in your application.
+Starting with v21.1.x, TesseractBinaries and Tesseract language data folder paths are added by default.
+So, there is no need to provide these paths explicitly.
+However, you can refer TesseractBinaries and Tessdata paths manually in your application as per the requirement.

-please use the below folder path:

-Tesseract language data folder path: bin\Debug\net6.0\runtimes\tessdata TesseractBinaries windows folder path: bin\Debug\net6.0\runtimes
+You can get the TessseractBinaries or TessData files from NuGet package runtimes folder or bin folder of the application.